Polarix-Containers/kanidm-server/README.md

 ### Features & usage
 - Built on the [official image](https://github.com/kanidm/kanidm) to be used as a drop-in replacement.
 - ⚠️ Does **not** come with hardened_malloc like other Polarix containers.
-This is based on Tumbleweed like upstream and not Alpine.
+This container is based on Tumbleweed like upstream and not Alpine.
 - Unprivileged image: you should check your volumes' permissions (eg `/data`), default UID/GID is 3005.

 ### Licensing